pedroabs1/pedroabs1/README.md

 - 👋 Hi, I’m @pedroabs1
-- 👀 I’m interested in autohotkey,python Java css html
+- 👀 I’m interested in developing software for Android, PCs, in autohotkey, Java, Python, Kotlin, GO, html...
-- 🌱 I’m currently learning autohotkey and python
+- 🌱 I’m currently learning Autohotkey Java, Mobile developing and Python
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me pedroabs1@gmail.com